 Get Pre-Approved for a Mortgage

-This is the single most important step before you start looking at homes.
-A pre-approval tells you exactly how much you can borrow, locks in an interest rate for a set period, and shows sellers you're a serious buyer.
-Talk to a mortgage broker or your bank — we can recommend trusted professionals if needed.
+A pre-approval establishes how much you can borrow, locks in an interest rate for a set period, and helps signal to sellers that you're a prepared buyer.
+Talking to a mortgage broker or your bank early in the process is a common first step — we can suggest professionals to connect with if that's useful.

 2